Ronora Lodge and Retreat Center - Watervliet, MI

 Description:

 Ronora Lodge and Retreat Center is located in Michigan.
-Coming from Chicago, the camp is off 94, just 88 miles after you hit the Illinois border, after St. Joseph and well before (40 miles before) Kalamazoo.
+Coming from Chicago, the retreat is off 94, just 88 miles after you pass the Illinois border, after St. Joseph and well before (40 miles before) Kalamazoo.
 The lodge is in South West Michigan about 8 miles from the Lake Michigan.
-The food includes meat, vegetarian and raw options and I've heard very positive reports about its quality.
+The food (when included) includes meat, vegetarian and raw options and I've heard very positive reports about its quality.
+Generally we use the kitchen to prepare our own meals.

 Ronora is a series of lodging buildings on beautiful nature preserve that has a lake and wooded trails.
-The owners have put much love and attention into the building and the land, and we are pleased to offer a workshop in this location.
+The owners have put much love and attention into the buildings and the land, and I am pleased to offer a workshop in this location.

 Directions: